 Ian Murray AM

-Ian Murray is Executive Director of the Export Council of Australia.
+Ian Murray is Executive Chairman of the Export Council of Australia.
 Ian has held senior general management positions with private sector companies including Johnson & Johnson, and has lived and worked in Indonesia, Malaysia, Singapore and Pakistan.
 During 25 years of service with Johnson & Johnson, Ian was Marketing Director of J & J Indonesia and Group Marketing Manager of the Australian company.
 Ian’s major focus at J & J was new product development, market research and marketing strategy.
 In 2007 Ian was appointed a member of the Australian Governments Trade Advisory Council; He is Deputy Chairman & Treasurer of the Australian Logistics Council, Treasurer of the European Australian Business Council, Director of Tradegate and a Director of the Freight & Logistics Council of NSW.

 Peter has had a long career in international banking, having worked in senior trade roles with Westpac Banking Corporation, Citibank Australia Ltd and Bank of America Australia Ltd. He has also worked with Export Finance and Insurance Corporation (EFIC) in the credit insurance sales area; as a Director of Infocast Australia Ltd; and owned a business coaching franchise for a period.
 Peter has been working with the Australian Institute of Export and now the Export Council of Australia for over 7 years.
 Peter is also a very keen Toastmaster.